CCBDA-UPC/Assignments-2020/Lab09.md

 **Q926.** What are the minimum permissions that the user's API keys needs to execute the Lambda function locally?

+**Q927.** Create a piece of code (Python or bash) to reproduce the above steps required to launch a new AWS Lambda function and AWS API gateway.

 Write your answers in the `README.md` file for this session.